-Positron Emission Tomography (PET):
+Positron Emission Tomography (PET)

 - PET is a nuclear medicine study that uses a positron emitting radiotracer to create cross-sectional and volumetric images based on tissue metabolism. - Conventional imaging (frequently CT, sometimes MRI or bone scan) of the affected area(s) drives much of initial and restaging and surveillance imaging for malignancy and other chronic conditions.
-PET is not indicated for surveillance imaging unless specifically stated in the condition-specific guideline sections. - PET/MRI is generally not supported, See PET-MRI (Preface-5.3) - PET is rarely performed as a single modality but is typically performed as a combined PET/CT. - The unbundling of PET/CT into separate PET and diagnostic CT CPT® codes is not supported, because PET/CT is done as a single study. - PET/CT lacks the tissue definition of CT or MRI but is fairly specific for metabolic activity based on the radiotracer used - Fluorodeoxyglucose (fluorine-18-2-fluoro-2-deoxy-D-glucose [FDG]) is the most common PET radiotracer and images glucose metabolism - Some specialized radiotracers including Gallium-68 DOTATATE, C-11 Choline, F-18 Fluciclovine (AXUMIN®), 68Ga PSMA-11, and 18F Piflufolastat PSMA (Pylarify®) are supported in evaluation for some oncologic conditions, while the use of other radiotracers including but not limited to F-18 Sodium Fluoride is not supported. - Indications for PET/CT may include - Oncologic Imaging for evaluation of tumor metabolic activity - o Cardiac Imaging for evaluation of myocardial metabolic activity - o Brain Imaging for evaluation of metabolic activity for procedural planning - More specific guidance for PET usage, including exceptions to this general guidance can be found throughout the condition-specific guidelines.
+PET is not indicated for surveillance imaging unless specifically stated in the condition-specific guideline sections. - PET/MRI is generally not supported, see PET-MRI (Preface-5.3). - PET is rarely performed as a single modality, but is typically performed as a combined PET/CT. - The unbundling of PET/CT into separate PET and diagnostic CT CPT[®] codes is not supported, because PET/CT is done as a single study. - PET/CT lacks the tissue definition of CT or MRI, but is fairly specific for metabolic activity based on the radiotracer used. - Indications for PET/CT may include the following: - Oncologic Imaging for evaluation of tumor metabolic activity - Cardiac Imaging for evaluation of myocardial metabolic activity - Brain Imaging for evaluation of metabolic activity for procedural planning - More specific guidance for PET usage, including exceptions to this general guidance, can be found throughout the condition-specific guidelines.

-Overutilization of Advanced Imaging:
+Overutilization of Advanced Imaging

-- A number of recent reports describe overutilization in many areas of advanced imaging and other procedures, which may include: - High-level testing without consideration of less invasive, lower cost options which may adequately address the clinical question at hand - Excessive radiation and costs with unnecessary testing - Defensive medical practice - CT without and with contrast (so called "double contrast studies) requests, which have few current indications. - MRI requested in place of CT to avoid radiation without considering the primary indication for imaging - Adult CT settings and protocols used for smaller people and children - Unnecessary imaging procedures when the same or similar studies have already been conducted. - A review of the imaging or other relevant procedural histories of all individuals presenting for studies has been recognized as one of the more important processes that can be significantly improved.
-By recognizing that a duplicate or questionably indicated examination has been ordered for individuals, it may be possible to avoid exposing them to unnecessary risks.
-To avoid these unnecessary risks, the precautions below should be considered. - The results of initial diagnostic tests or radiologic studies to narrow the differential diagnosis should be obtained prior to performing further tests or radiologic studies. - The clinical history should include a potential indication such as a known or suspected abnormality involving the body part for which the imaging study is being requested.
-These potential indications are addressed in greater detail within the applicable guidelines. - The results of the requested imaging procedures should be expected to have an impact on individual management or treatment decisions. - Repeat imaging studies are not generally necessary unless there is evidence of disease progression, recurrence of disease, and/or the repeat imaging will affect an individual's clinical management. - Preoperative imaging/pre-surgical planning imaging/pre-procedure imaging is considered not medically necessary if the surgery/procedure is not considered medically necessary.
+- A number of recent reports describe overutilization in many areas of advanced imaging and other procedures, which may include the following: - High-level testing without consideration of less invasive, lower cost options which may adequately address the clinical question at hand - Excessive radiation and costs with unnecessary testing - Defensive medical practice - CT without and with contrast (so called "double contrast studies") requests, which have few current indications - MRI requested in place of CT to avoid radiation without considering the primary indication for imaging - o Adult CT settings and protocols used for smaller people and children - Unnecessary imaging procedures when the same or similar studies have already been conducted

+- A review of the imaging or other relevant procedural histories of all individuals presenting for studies has been recognized as one of the more important processes that can be significantly improved.
+By recognizing that a duplicate or questionably indicated examination has been ordered for individuals, it may be possible to avoid exposing them to unnecessary risks.^{9,10} To avoid these unnecessary risks, the precautions below should be considered: - The results of initial diagnostic tests or radiologic studies to narrow the differential diagnosis should be obtained prior to performing further tests or radiologic studies. - The clinical history should include a potential indication such as a known or suspected abnormality involving the body part for which the imaging study is being requested.
+These potential indications are addressed in greater detail within the applicable guidelines. - The results of the requested imaging procedures should be expected to have an impact on individual management or treatment decisions. - Repeat imaging studies are not generally necessary unless there is evidence of disease progression, recurrence of disease, and/or the repeat imaging will affect an individual's clinical management. - Pre-operative imaging/pre-surgical planning imaging/pre-procedure imaging is not indicated if the surgery/procedure is not indicated.
 Once the procedure has been approved or if the procedure does not require prior authorization, the appropriate pre-procedural imaging may be approved.